-During the academic year 2020-21 Woodside successfully reviewed accreditation for Eco Schools Green Flag, The Quality Mark Primary Award, The Primary Science Quality Mark at Gilt level, while maintaining the Active Essex award, Music Mark, The British Council International Award, School Sports Platinum, Diversity Mark Gold, Modeshift Stars Gold, Arts Mark Gold, and Sustrans School Mark Gold.
+During the academic year 2021-22 Woodside successfully reviewed accreditation for Eco Schools Green Flag, The Quality Mark Primary Award, The Primary Science Quality Mark at Gilt level, while maintaining the Active Essex award, Music Mark, The British Council International Award, School Sports Platinum, Diversity Mark Gold, Modeshift Stars Gold, Arts Mark Gold, and Sustrans School Mark Gold.
 These awards both celebrate achievements of staff and pupils and provide a clear framework for a continual cycle of school improvement as each award is regularly reviewed.
 The wide range of these activities is in addition to high expectations for attainment in statutory assessments, and the hard work and focused teaching of staff produce impressive results reflecting outstanding progress.
+During the academic year we made use of the government supported National Tutoring Programme to provide additional tutoring for children we did identify as in need of support.